clux/facemaulers/east/irithyll.md

 ![](irithyll.jpg)

+Actually two cities crashed into each other.
+North parth is an old Netherese city.

 ## Scrying
 Size of Irithyll is in population similar to Luskan, but more compact (vertical).
 - tall zombies and grotesque skeletal mutations